BargeCode/Thuisweb/README.md

  docker compose up -d
  ```
 4. Open this webpage in your internet explorer when command line says [2/2] are running:
-   [Thuisweb Homepage](localhost:3000/index.html) and take a look around!
+   `localhost:3000/index.html` and take a look around!

 # *How to Un-install??*